 CloudSearch offers great search accuracy and flexibility: it can find not only words, but partial words, word forms, upper or lowercase, etc.

 If a user makes a spelling mistake while typing a search query, CloudSearch will try to offer corrections so the user can still find what he or she is looking for.

-The dashboard can be reached via the Settings link for the CloudSearch module on the Addons page or in the Catalog -> CloudSearch & CloudFilters section of the Admin back-end.
+The dashboard can be accessed via the Settings link for the CloudSearch addon on the Addons page or in the Catalog -> CloudSearch & CloudFilters section of the store Admin area.